tandf/backupery_slack_parser/README.md

 - `HTML2`: partial message history
 - `ReadyToImport`: including a zip file that contains raw history

 Unzip the file to a directory, and run `parse.py` from this repo.
+E.g., `./backupery_slack_parser/parse.py ./[unzip path]` exported all history.

+`./backupery_slack_parser/parse.py ./[unzip path] --filter [filter-file]` exports only messages of selected chats on selected dates.
+See `filter.yaml` for example.

 You should see pdf files generated based on the raw history.

 献给阿尔弗雷德